3 Essential Tips to Stop Your Garage Door Freezing This Winter

 - What material is the garage door composed of?

-Steel struts prevent the door from bowing and in turn disrupting its cycle.
+Steel struts prevent the door from bowing and, in turn, disrupt its cycle.
 This is a simple and remarkably cost-effective alternative to replacing the door or even a single panel when not necessary.
 This will not resolve aesthetic-based issues, so those of us who cannot stand to look at a damaged door without cringing may feel obliged to purchase a replacement for the damaged portion of the door.

 What About Wooden/Fiberglass Doors?